pascalgrimaud/generator-jhipster-docker/README.md

 ## Usage

-This is a [JHipster](http://jhipster.github.io/) module, that is meant to be use in a JHipster application.
+This is a [JHipster](http://jhipster.github.io/) module, that is meant to be used in a JHipster application.

 To run the module on a JHipster generated application: